 You don't have to shave to maintain your bald head.
 There are alternative methods, and some of them are completely viable.
 Maybe shaving will still prove to be your preference, but here are some real ideas to consider.

 Waxing Your Head

-Waxing comes with pros and cons, and there are definitely guys who wax their scalps.
+Waxing comes with pros and cons, and some guys wax their scalps.
 Waxing lasts a long time.
 The hair that grows back is soft and rarely ingrown or irritating.
-Waxing your head is actually pretty easy.
+Waxing your head is pretty easy.

 Your scalp is more sensitive than you probably realize.
 Waxing will hurt.
 Seriously.
 Also, it will make your head blotchy for at least a day.
 If you're going to wax, don't do it right before a date.

-Electrolysis is an option, but think carefully before you commit.
-This is a permanent option.
+Electrolysis is an option but think before you commit; this is a permanent option.
 The idea is to stop hair from ever growing back.
 It also should be done by a dermatologist.
 Sure, there are devices you can buy online.
 A dermatologist will do it better.
-Considering it’s a one-time cost, it’s worth the extra money to avoid any fallout.
+Considering it's a one-time cost, it's worth the extra money to avoid any fallout.